Fire Station No. 6

 At least I did.

-Visiting College Station’s newest firehouse, my intent was to do a story on the building itself, perhaps my favorite structure in town, at least away from the Texas A&M University campus.
+Visiting College Station’s newest firehouse, my intent was to do a story on the building itself, perhaps my favorite structure in town, apart from a number of the art-deco wonders located on the Texas A&M University campus.

-But while there, I met the city’s longest- and shortest-tenured full-time firefighters and found their stories to be of such interest that I decided to turn my attention to them.
+But upon visiting Fire Station No. 6, I met the city’s longest- and shortest-tenured full-time firefighters and found their stories to be of such interest that I decided to turn my attention, at least in part, to them.

 Fire Station No. 6 was dedicated in December 2012.
 It was built on city-owned land at the corner of Tarrow St. and University Drive to fill a gap in College Station’s municipal fire-protection coverage.